-- 1. The WAVE is Oklahoma's secure electronic student information system (SIS).
+- The WAVE is Oklahoma's secure electronic student information system (SIS).
 There is a mandatory element in the SIS where a district must indicate whether a student qualifies for free, reduced-price, or no (paid) meal benefits.
 Although this is confidential information, other elements in the SIS are also confidential.
 Therefore, meal-eligibility information must be entered into the SIS or provided to SIS staff in some manner.
-Log onto The WAVE located in Single Sign-on or at https://sde.ok.gov/wave-system - 2.
+Log onto The WAVE is located in Single Sign-on or at https://sde.ok.gov/wave-system - 2.
 To provide better service to school districts across the state, Direct Certification is being conducted through the WAVE.
 The reports contain students who have enrolled in the district, either this year or at the end of last school year, who are directly certified.
 The list of students pulled from these reports will automatically receive FREE meal benefits.
-A Direct Certification Application Manual containing instructions for using this application is provided on the WAVE Web site.

-- 3. Once the list of students is obtained, each district is required to send a written notice to each household that has students identified as being directly certified, even if nonpricing school.
-Refer to page E-66 for a copy of the Notice of Direct Certification form.
-If not using the USDA prototype, the SFA must send a copy to the State agency for approval.
+A Direct Certification Application Manual containing instructions for using this application is provided on the WAVE Web site. - 3.
+Once the list of students is obtained, each district is required to send a written notice to each household that has students identified as being directly certified, even if nonpricing school.
+Refer to page E-64 for a copy of the Notice of Direct Certification form.
+If not using the USDA prototype, the SFA must send a copy to the State Agency for approval.
 Once the notice is sent, the district may begin claiming every meal served to these students at the free reimbursement rate.
 There is also a list of students (Remaining Records) that may be accessed that were not identified through the WAVE's matching process, but who receive SNAP benefits.
 If a student is found on the list enrolled in the school district, go ahead and directly certify him/her and all of the other children within that same household.
 As new students enter the district and receive a Student Testing Number (STN), check these reports to find out if the new student is directly certified.
 The WAVE will update this information nightly so that students may be readily identified upon enrollment.
-If information is received on a student from another district and Direct Certification information did not come with the student's transfer papers or the student is received before the records arrive, check the WAVE Web site to ensure that every child possible is identified. - 4.
-The first Direct Certification report should be created at the beginning of the school year.
-No modifications are made to this report.
-It is the first match made by the WAVE with the Department of Human Services (DHS) data.
-This report is available the second business day in August, barring any computer issues.
-DHS Direct Certification information is then updated the first business day of every month for the rest of the year.
-All students contained in this report are a Direct Certification Match.
+If information is received on a student from another district and Direct Certification information did not come with the student's transfer papers or the student is received before the records arrive, check the WAVE Web site to ensure that every child possible is identified.